top of page

 Rashi

 Shlomo Yitzchaki, or Jarchi, among other titles and names, commonly known by the Rabbinic acronym Rashi, was a French rabbi and commentator who authored comprehensive commentaries on the Talmud and Hebrew Bible.
 He lived from 1040 to 1105 in France.
-It is notable that he became a large centerpiece for writings and commentaries on the Five Books of Moses and other Babylonian traditions after the Christian schism in the West caused in 1014 AD due to the insertion of the "filioque" into the Roman Mass.
+It is notable that his writings became a large centerpiece for scriptural interpretation and commentaries on the Five Books of Moses and other Babylonian traditions after the Christian schism in the West caused in 1014 AD due to the insertion of the "filioque" into the Roman Mass.
+It is noteable to consider that the 11th century non-Christian Judaism relied on tradition, which mirrors the Christian style of learning.

 Title - Thesis